ryan412/ADLabsReview/README.md

 If you are planning to do something more beginner friendly from Pentester Academy feel free to try CRTP.
 I've heard good things about it.

-# Red Team Ops & Red Team Ops I Certificate:
+# Red Team Ops & Certified Red Team Operator:

 **SOON**